 Churchill is a very small borough located in the state of Pennsylvania.
 With a population of 3,035 people and just one neighborhood, Churchill is the 474th largest community in Pennsylvania.

-Churchill is a decidedly white-collar borough, with fully 92.12% of the workforce employed in white-collar jobs, well above the national average.
+Churchill is a decidedly white-collar borough, with fully 91.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Churchill is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Churchill who work in management occupations (14.35%), healthcare (9.93%), and office and administrative support (9.10%).
+There are especially a lot of people living in Churchill who work in management occupations (15.31%), teaching (10.68%), and business and financial occupations (10.12%).

 Also of interest is that Churchill has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 34.36% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Churchill telecommute to their jobs.
+Overall, about 38.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Churchill is English.
-Other important languages spoken here include Italian and Laotian.
+Other important languages spoken here include Italian and Arabic.

 In a nation where 1 out of every 4 children lives in poverty, the neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.